Why you should trust CardRatings.com

 - Check whether you’re eligible for a 0% APR credit card offer.
 Many credit cards offer new cardholders a period of introductory 0% interest on purchases (and/or balance transfers – see below).
 If you know you’re going to need a few months of paying your regular expenses before you get back on your feet, a 0% offer could save you a tremendous amount of money and give you time to find a new job and pay back off your debt before interest charges set in.
 Take a look at the best 0% APR credit cards.

-Don't tell your credit card issuer you've lost your job.
+- Don’t tell your credit card issuer you’ve lost your job.
 Huh?
 Well, not yet, not right away, because you want to think this through.
 Once you give any hint that your job is in trouble or nonexistent, you could find your credit line reduced or even your interest rate raised, certainly NOT what you need at this time.
-If the job loss is temporary – perhaps you’ve just been furloughed during the COVID-19 restrictions – and you feel you’ll be able to manage your credit, the bank won't care as long as you stay current on payments.
+If the job loss is temporary – perhaps you’ve just been furloughed for a time – and you feel you’ll be able to manage your credit, the bank won’t care as long as you stay current on payments.

 Just remember, it’s no fun being in debt and employed so do your best to avoid going even deeper in debt when you’re unemployed (see Tip #6 below).